 The City's annual $4 million Paving Program started in 2013 and is funded through a $189 Base Tax.
-At the end of 2016, 39.2 km or 13.7% of roads were paved in Prince Albert.
-This also includes water and sewer main replacements and repair.
+At the end of 2018 369 blocks or 55.36 km of roads were paved in Prince Albert.

 How roadways are selected for paving

 There are a number of factors that are considered before a street list for paving is finalized each year.

 - Roadways are ranked by their overall Pavement Quality Index (PQI).
 The index range is 0 to 100.
 In very simplistic terms, zero is no road, 50 is a minimum passing grade, and 100 is a perfectly constructed new roadway.

 - They are then given additional ranking by their overall importance to traffic volumes (arterials, collectors or residential streets).

 - Another factor that is considered each year is the condition of the water and sewer mains that are under a roadway.
 If underground pipes are in poor condition, the roadway will not be repaved until pipe replacements can be arranged as well.